Does Eyebrow Threading Hurt?

 The technique of brow threading started centuries ago in Southeast Asia and Middle Eastern areas.
 The procedure eventually arrived in the United States, where it rose to fame.
 Nowadays, almost every salon in the US offers eyebrow threading services.

 But while it’s possible to thread any hair in any part of your body, it’s not really practical.
 One brow threading session can take anywhere from 5 to 15 minutes.
 If you’re gonna do it in other parts of your body like say, your legs, it would probably take several hours.
 This is why threading is usually reserved for eyebrows and facial hairs.

-The rates of eyebrow threading services may vary depending on which salon you go to.
-Some will cost around $15, and some can go up to $65.
-After threading your brows, they may retain their shape and cleanliness for approximately two weeks to a month, maybe even more if you take care of them properly.
+After the threading session, your brows may retain their shape and cleanliness for approximately two to five weeks, maybe even more if you take care of them properly.
 Depending on how fast your facial hair grows, you may or may not need to revisit your esthetician to do a follow-up or trimming any hair that grew back.
 For better and long-lasting results, just be sure to maintain your brows properly, and you won’t have to worry about a thing.